-Undergraduate students at UIUC may seek a degree in Art History through either the College of Fine and Applied Arts, or the College of Liberal Arts and Sciences.
-The B.F.A degree in Art & Art History, administered by the College of Fine and Applied Arts (FAA), is a combined studio Art & Art History degree and therefore requires more units of studio art course work.
+Undergraduate students at UIUC may seek a degree in Art History through either the College of Fine and Applied Arts or the College of Liberal Arts and Sciences.
+The B.F.A degree in Art & Art History, administered by the College of Fine and Applied Arts (FAA), is a combined Studio Art & Art History degree and therefore requires more units of studio art course work.
 The B.A. degree in art history, administered by the College of Liberal Arts and Sciences (LAS), requires more humanities-based course work.
 Both afford a solid foundation in the field.
-Students with B.A. and B.F.A. degrees in art history from UIUC have pursued graduate studies, internships, and a range of positions in fields including, but not limited to, art history, arts conservation, arts administration, and fine arts.
+Students with B.A. and B.F.A. degrees in art history from UIUC have pursued graduate studies, internships, and a range of positions in fields including, but not limited to, art history, arts conservation, arts administration, fine arts, law, and library science.